tylerhou/site-old/content/posts/binary-search-with-confidence.md

     # might be one after the end.
     return array.length

-  # Main loop which keeps tightening our search range.
+  # Main loop which narrows our search range.
   while left + 1 != right:
     middle = (left + right) / 2
     if unary_op(middle):